awsdocs/aws-batch-user-guide/doc_source/security_iam_troubleshoot.md

 ## I am not authorized to perform iam:PassRole<a name="security_iam_troubleshoot-passrole"></a>

-If you receive an error that you're not authorized to perform the `iam:PassRole` action, then you must contact your administrator for assistance\.
+If you receive an error that you aren't authorized to perform the `iam:PassRole` action, then you must contact your administrator for assistance\.
 Your administrator is the person that provided you with your user name and password\.
 Ask that person to update your policies to allow you to pass a role to AWS Batch\.

 Some AWS services allow you to pass an existing role to that service, instead of creating a new service role or service\-linked role\.
 To do this, you must have permissions to pass the role to the service\.

 The following example error occurs when an IAM user named `marymajor` tries to use the console to perform an action in AWS Batch\.
 However, the action requires the service to have permissions granted by a service role\.
-Mary does not have permissions to pass the role to the service\.
+Mary doesn't have permissions to pass the role to the service\.

 ```
 User: arn:aws:iam::123456789012:user/marymajor isn't authorized to perform: iam:PassRole